-For advice on exactly what it takes to have a more organized small space, we reached out to interior designers, professional organizers, and other experts.
-With their tips and tricks, you'll see that staying organized while working with limited space isn't as hard as it seems — it can actually be a fun challenge!
+For advice on exactly what it takes to have a more organized small space, we reached out to interior designers, professional organizers, and industry experts.
+With their tips and tricks, you'll see that staying organized while working with limited space isn't as hard as it seems — in fact, it can actually be a fun challenge!

-Design and lifestyle expert Bobby Berk explains that you shouldn't feel confined to your closet when it comes to storing clothes.
+Design and lifestyle expert Bobby Berk explains that you shouldn't feel confined to your closet when it comes to storage solutions for your clothes.
 "Add a freestanding wardrobe rack to an empty corner to double your hanging space or slim storage containers under your bed for organization that's (literally) out of sight," he tells Hunker.
 "You can even attach hooks to the front of the closet door for even more hanging space."

-Alessandra Wood, Modsy's VP of Style, emphasizes the importance of shopping for the right pieces.
-"Invest in quality storage pieces if you plan to be a small space dweller for a long time and then layer in pieces like baskets, cute boxes, and shelves," she tells Hunker.
+Alessandra Wood, Modsy's VP of Style, emphasizes the importance of shopping for the right items.
+"Invest in quality storage pieces if you plan to be a small space dweller for a long time and then layer in [items] like baskets, cute boxes, and shelves," she tells Hunker.
 "Small spaces are usually tight on built-in storage, so be sure to make the most of all your furniture pieces, incorporating storage wherever possible."
-This includes under the bed, on your nightstand, and even inside your ottoman.
+This includes under the bed or above a tall cabinet.

 Whitney Leigh Morris of Tiny Canal Cottage and author of Small Space Style tells Hunker, "Pocket organizers, book hangers, wall systems (custom, DIY, or store-bought), and floating shelves outfitted with baskets are a great way to utilize vertical space while providing organizational solutions to your small home or apartment."
 In other words, look up!

-When discussing the use of vertical space, Berk adds, "Line a wall with pegboard in the kitchen to hang everyday utensils and tools for easy access.
-Or cover a wall in cork tiles to pin up any paperwork, kids artwork, or other ephemera that would otherwise clutter a drawer."
+When discussing the use of vertical space, Bobby Berk adds, "Line a wall with pegboard in the kitchen to hang everyday utensils and tools for easy access.
+Or cover a wall in cork tiles to pin up any paperwork, kids' artwork, or other ephemera that would otherwise clutter a drawer."